zuidwijk/dsmr/README.md

-# ESPHome configuration for Danish energy meters using DSMR on P1 port
+# ESPHome configuration for Danish (and perhaps other) energy meters using DSMR on P1 port
 ![L+G E360 & Slimmelezer+](https://i.imgur.com/zvcqowP.jpg)

 ## Description